frankframework/frankframework/CONTRIBUTING.md

 - In the Eclipse Project Explorer, you have a folder "Servers".
 Your Tomcat installation appears as a subfolder.
 Under that subfolder, open file `catalina.properties`.
 - In `catalina.properties`, add: `larva.windiff.command=c:/Program Files (x86)/WinMerge/winmergeu`, but replace the value after the `=` by the path to WinMerge on your laptop.
 - Start module iaf-test.
 - If you see a "Differences:" panel, you have a button "windiff" above it.
 Please press it to see the differences in WinMerge.
 NOTE: You only see a "Differences:" panel if you select a low log level.
 Mind the pull-down menu labeled "Log level".
+- If all your tests succeed, you do not have "Differences:" panels and you have no "windiff" buttons.
+To test your WinMerge integration, you may have to temporarily edit a test scenario to make it fail.

 ## Developing with Eclipse